-(Photo: From left, Penny Warren, Kimberley Wade, Dr. Carolyn Shaw, Dr. Daphne Rickson, and Katie Pureti)

-Developing a Private Music Therapy

-Practice at the Bottom of the World:

-Kimberley Wade, New Zealand

-This talk discussed the journey from

-graduation to establishing a private

-practice in the South Island of Aotearoa,

-New Zealand.
-Kimberley shared the

-challenges and the opportunities along

-the way.
-Her learning, confinements and

-exciting projects when running a practice

-at the bottom of the world.
+(Photo: From left, Penny Warren, Kimberley Wade, Dr. Carolyn Shaw, Dr. Daphne Rickson, and Katie Pureti) 3.
+Developing a Private Music Therapy Practice at the Bottom of the World: Kimberley Wade, New Zealand This talk discusses the journey from graduation to establishing a private practice in the South Island of Aotearoa, New Zealand.
+Kimberley will share the challenges and the opportunities along the way.
+Her learning, confinements and exciting projects when running a practice at the bottom of the world.

-(Photo: Kim Wade, standing in front of her presentation screen)

-"It was enjoyable to finally be in a room with so many music therapists and be able to talk to people who were also grateful to be together and celebrating our profession.
-I felt energised by the excited projects that are emerging all over the world, but also proud of how well New Zealand is doing on the world stage in music therapy" - Kimberley Wade reached individuals homes.
-Health is getting more and more inclusive of mental health.
-Panellists Jennifer Buchanan, Ryhab Jebali, Karen de Rock and Kezia Putri will discussed how telehealth, mental health, and collective health impacts music therapy practices in healthcare settings.

-The Future of Music and Music Therapy in Healthcare Jennifer Buchanan, Canada, Rihab Jebali, Tunisia Kezia Putri, Indonesia, Charles-Antoine Thibeault, Canada, Kimberley Wade, New Zealand In the past few years, the nature of healthcare around the world has changed.
-Tele-health has moved healthcare beyond facility walls and
+(Photo: Kim Wade, standing in front of her presentation screen) "It was enjoyable to finally be in a room with so many music therapists and be able to talk to people who were also grateful to be together and celebrating our profession.
+I felt energised by the excited projects that are emerging all over the world, but also proud of how well New Zealand is doing on the world stage in music therapy" - Kimberley Wade 4.
+The Future of Music and Music Therapy in Healthcare Jennifer Buchanan, Canada, Rihab Jebali, Tunisia Kezia Putri, Indonesia, Charles-Antoine Thibeault, Canada, Kimberley Wade, New Zealand www.musictherapy.org.nz Page | 6